CarpdiemLiang/style_transfer/README.md

+# Directory Introduction
-# Our project contains three different models, one is in "cycle_gan_unet" directory which uses the u-net like cnn as generators, one is in "Ukiyoe_codes" directory which uses Resnet blocks as generators, the other is in ...
+Our project contains three different models, one is in "cycle_gan_unet" directory which uses the u-net like cnn as generators, one is in "Ukiyoe_codes" directory which uses Resnet blocks as generators, the other is in ...

 # Cycle-Gan-Unet
   Requirements:
 =========================================================================================
 Download the check-points for the model from the google drive link, and put them into the corresponding directorys.

 # Neural Style Transfer:
   Requirements:
 =========================================================================================
 Install package 'pillow' as: $ pip install --user pillow <br/>
 Install package 'matplotlib' as: $ pip install --user matplotlib